symbiotic-data/symbiotic-data.github.io/README.md

 # Home

-[Symbiotic-Data](https://github.com/symbiotic-data) is an initiative intended on standardizing primitive data types and their serialization formats, on different platforms and programming languages.
+[Symbiotic-Data](https://github.com/symbiotic-data) is an initiative intending to standardize primitive data types and their serialization formats, on different platforms, programming languages, and target encodings.

-Different platforms have different capabilities, preconceptions, and opinions on how data should be formatted - this project aims to clean some of that up, and formalize the data, so there's less corrections needing to be made by you, the programmer.
+Different platforms have different paradigms, capabilities, preconceptions, and opinions on how data should be formatted and stored - this project aims to clarify some of those differences, and formalize the data, so there's less corrections needing to be made by the programming community.

-Most implementations of each Symbiotic data type for each platform should be as painless and quick as possible - most of the time being a no-op.
-But for some instances, it is necessary to restrict the platforms natural understanding of a data type, in order to meet an upper-bound of its intended target for communication.
-Likewise, serialization targets should be as simple as possible, but also rigorously defined.
+Most implementations of Symbiotic Data should be as painless and mostly cost-free - ideally being a no-op.
+But for some instances, it is necessary to restrict and refine a platform's natural understanding of a data type, in order to meet the common understanding among its peers.
+Similarly, the act of serialization for Symbiotic Data should be as simple and fast as possible, and rigorously defined for every data type.

 ----------------

-The backbone of insurance that these types are indeed correctly serialized and interpreted across-the-board, is from the [Symbiote Test Suite](/testsuite), a protocol specifying how randomly generated data and operations on that data should be communicated to a different party, implementing the same data type.
+The backbone of the insurance that these types are indeed _correctly_ serialized and interpreted across-the-board, is from the [Symbiote Test Suite](/testsuite): a protocol for randomly generating data, and testing the communication of that data over-the-wire to another platform.

 ## Supported Platforms